-A hashtag is a word or keyword phrase preceded by a hash, also known as the pound sign (#).
+A hashtag is a word or keyword phrase preceded by a hash symbol (#).
 It’s used within a post on social media to help those who may be interested in your topic to be able to find it when they search for a keyword or particular hashtag.
 It helps to draw attention to your posts and encourage interaction.

 When using a phrase as a hashtag, you spell it out without spaces, such as #usinghashtags.
 It can include numbers but not symbols or punctuation.
 The hashtag can be placed at the beginning, middle or end of your social media post or comment, and it allows what you have written to be indexed by the social media network.
 With this strategy, people who are not your fans or followers can still find your content.

-While it sounds simple enough to place a hashtag in front of your keyword, there is some other basic information that is important to know when you are trying to be found by using hashtags.
+While it sounds simple to place a hashtag in front of your keyword, there’s some other basic information that’s important to know when you are trying to be found by using hashtags.